 - local housing options and other senior or disabled services.

-Aging Life Care Professionals use a holistic approach.
+Aging Life Care Managers use a holistic approach.
 They begin with a thorough assessment of needs and capabilities.
 They can often resolve uncertainties and dispel family disagreements.
 Their emotional support may help your loved one come to terms with this new phase of life.

-An Aging Life Care Professional‘s input may also save you time and money.
+An Aging Life Care Manager’s input may also save you time and money.
 After looking at money and other family resources, they can recommend appropriate housing situations.
 They can identify veteran assistance and other benefits.
 They can avoid duplication of medical services and potentially catch problems before a crisis blooms.
 They can also monitor the quality of care.

-An Aging Life Care Professional works independently as the client’s advocate.
+An Aging Life Care Manager works independently as the client’s advocate.
 They are not paid through referral fees.
 Nor are they employees of hospitals or insurance companies.
 In some cases, their services can be reimbursed by long-term care insurance.Return to top

 Living with uncertainty